-Twitter released the third quarter results for 2020 on October 29, 2020.
+Twitter released the fourth quarter results for 2020 on February 9, 2021.
 We will let you know as soon as new data-points are updated moving forward.
 We are finding that a large number of digital marketers are increasingly leveraging the power of Twitter to extend the message of their brand.
 To frankly and openly discuss the potential power of all social media channels email Dan Noyes at email@example.com to discuss how these changes could impact your brand.

-- Core Metric Reporting – Twitter has increased their year over year Monetizeable Daily Active Users (mDAU) by 29 percent year over year to 187 million monetizable daily active users (mDAU) worldwide.
-According to Twitter CEO Jack Dorsey, this growth was driven by (the) global conversation around current events and product improvements,” Revenue was $936 million in Q3, an increase of 14 percent year over year.
+- Core Metric Reporting – Twitter has increased their year-over-year Monetizeable Daily Active Users (mDAU) by 27 percent year over year to $192 million monetizable daily active users (mDAU) worldwide.
+This also seems to reflect what we heard from Twitter CEO Jack Dorsey for Q3, this growth was driven by (the) global conversation around current events and product improvements,” Revenue for Q4 was $1.29 billion, a year-end increase of 28 percent year-over-year.

 - Highlighted Key Metrics:

-- Q3 2020: Monetizable Daily Active Users (mDAU) Worldwide is 187 million for Q3 compared to 186 million in Q2 and 166 million Monetizable Daily Active Users Worldwide in Q1 and compared to 152 million for Q4.
-This is further compared to 133 million for the same period the previous year.
+- Q4 2020: Monetizable Daily Active Users (mDAU) Worldwide is 192 million compared to 187 million for Q3 and 186 million in Q2 and 166 million Monetizable Daily Active Users Worldwide in Q1.

-- Total ad engagements increased by 27 percent year-over-year for Q3 2020.
+- Total ad engagements increased by 35 percent year-over-year for Q4 2020.
 This is extremely important because it is showing the power of effective digital marketing to produce user engagement.

-- Cost per engagement or CPE decreased by 9 percent year-over-year for Q3 2020.
+- Cost per engagement or CPE decreased by 3 percent year-over-year for Q4 2020.
 While we all reassess our advertising budgets this is a reminder this can be a great time to reconsider Twitter especially when coupled with the increase in the ad engagement rate as indicated above.

 - According to Pew Research Center in 2019 around one-in-five U.S. Adults say they use Twitter